About the Programme

 If you have an early-stage innovative idea, the programme can offer you five-months of flexible entrepreneurial training around work and studies, access to mentors and the opportunity to access equity-free seed funding.

-- City-Centre co-working space,
+- Aberdeen City-Centre & Islands co-working space,

-- Mentoring, coaching and personal development,
+- Mentoring, coaching, confidence building and personal development,

-- Ecosystem network access, including 3rd sector,
+- Ecosystems network access, including 3rd sector,

-- Test applied research in industry over 6 months,
+- Test applied research in industry,

-- Pathway to research commercialization,
+- Pathway to research commercialization UKRI, Innovate UK etc.,

 Programme Eligibility